Agency PAYE vs umbrella company payroll – what is the difference?

 An umbrella company is an intermediary that provides payroll services to contractors and freelancers.

-Falling in between the end-hirer and the recruitment agency in the supply chain, umbrella companies become the employer of temporary workers for payroll purposes.
-Initially, the concept of an ‘umbrella company’ may sound confusing, but in reality, the process is straightforward.
-Let us explain how they work.
+Umbrella companies fall between the end-hirer and the recruitment agency in the supply chain and become the employers of temporary workers for payroll purposes.

 A contractor or freelancer works for their end-hirer – a role secured through a recruitment agency.

-When they have completed a week of work, they fill out a timesheet and send a signed copy to their agency and the umbrella.
+After completing a week of work, they fill out a timesheet and send a signed copy to their agency and the umbrella.

 In the background, the umbrella company has signed an overarching contract with the recruitment agency – so the workers’ funds can be passed down the chain.